Childrens Memorial, Memorial

 Given the pain and shear diminishment of the community over the loss of so many children, the memorial was created to memorialize the children and honor the families by offering them a serene place to congregate and mourn.

-A parcel of property near the scene of Cassie and Maggie's accident was selected to erect the memorial.
-The parcel of land was kindly provided by The Dupont Company.
+The parcel of property near the scene of Cassie and Maggie's accident was selected to erect the memorial.
+The land was generously provided by the Axalta Coating Systems, LLC.

 The City of